htrvu/htrvu/README.md

 My name is Vu and I'm currently a third-year student at VNUHCM - University of Science.

-I'm interested in Mathematics, Machine Learning and Deep Learning.
+I'm interested in Machine Learning and Deep Learning for Computer Vision.

 🌱 Visit my blog: [htrvu.github.io](https://htrvu.github.io/)